ctozzi/docs/docs/docs/developers/development/dialogs/assetreference/index.md

 ## Description

-Asset reference is an input that allows the user to pick an asset from the space by dragging it from the assets tab on the left sidebar.
-It will only allow dropping assets that match the mime type of the field’s configuration
+The Asset Reference component is an input that allows the user to pick an asset from the space by dragging it from the assets tab on the left sidebar.
+It will only allow users to drop assets that match the mime type of the field's configuration

 ![AssetReference](./assetreference.png)